 Say an invoice with standard 2/10 net 30 terms had a clean intake process — receipt, data capture, and validation consumed 3 business days, and no exceptions were flagged.
 That leaves 7 business days to approve the invoice and execute payment.

 A two-step sequential approval where each approver responds within 24 hours takes 2 business days.
 That is manageable.
 But real approval behavior rarely looks like that.
 Approvers batch their reviews, respond between meetings, or deprioritize invoices that do not appear urgent.
-A sequential multi-step approval commonly takes 3 to 7 business days, depending on the number of steps, the responsiveness of individual approvers, and whether anyone is out of the office.
+A sequential multi-step approval commonly takes 3 to 7 business days, and one absent approver can close the window by themselves.

-Even parallel approval workflows are not immune.
-Parallel routing speeds things up only as much as its slowest participant allows.
+Parallel routing helps only when the workflow can finish without waiting on the slowest participant.
 Three approvers acting in parallel where two respond in a day but the third takes four days still means a four-day approval cycle.

 How to Improve Your AP Discount Capture Rate